HEX Minutes 10/24/2024October 24, 2024

 HEARING EXAMINER DICKMAN: Yeah.

-MS. EMBLIDGE: I'm saying that the elements within the
+MS. EMBLIDGE: I'm saying that the elements within the right-of-ways, they include

-right-of-ways, they include sidewalks and --
+sidewalks and --

 HEARING EXAMINER DICKMAN: Swales, sidewalks --

 MS. EMBLIDGE: -- some landscape areas.
-Those are the two
+Those are the two elements that we're

-elements that we're wanting to be -- well, is why we had to have the
+wanting to be -- well, is why we had to have the deviation, because they're technically within the

-HEARING EXAMINER DICKMAN: I see what you're
+HEARING EXAMINER DICKMAN: I see what you're saying.
+I guess it could go to

-that, you know, because not the whole thing's -- not the whole
+impervious surface ratios and stuff like that, you know, because not the whole thing's -- not the whole

 right-of-way is paved.